Title and statement of responsibility area

 Terms governing use, reproduction, and publication

-Copyright restrictions apply to The Silk Stockings.
+Copyright restrictions apply to The Silk Stocking.
 Please contact the archives for more information.

 A finding aid can be downloaded from the fonds-level description by clicking on the “Download’ link under “Finding Aid” on the right hand side of the screen.